 Long story short, I spent the next 7months fighting a condition called Erythema Nodosum – a result of a streptococcal infection.
 Apparently my case ended up being quite severe.
 During those 7months, I had met with nine doctors, including an infectious disease specialist.
 I was tested for every major illness, x-rayed for irregularities, prescribed heavy doses of antibiotics & Prednisone, and had my blood tested every two weeks.
 At my worst, my right leg from the lower thigh down had nearly doubled in size.
 Barely being able to walk, I had never experienced such pain.
 Seeing as Erythema Nodosum should resolve/improve in a month or two with treatment, my case left a few doctors scratching their heads as it only grew worse – and eventually spread to my left leg.

 I booked an appointment with my family practitioner one last time before seeking a fresh opinion in a larger city.
-The advice I received, which happened to be from a doctor filling in for my own…STOP.
+The advice I received, which happened to be from a doctor filling in for my own,…STOP.
 Stop taking any oral medications & prescriptions.
 Starting at ground zero, let’s see what we’re dealing with.
 Guess what!?
 About 3weeks later, nearly all of the swelling had subsided.
-I was left with only some bruising – no tissue or skin damage.
-Aside from the prescriptions, the only other change that was made was my diet – 100% plant based just 2months prior.
+I was left with only some bruising – no permanent tissue or skin damage.
+Aside from the prescriptions, the only other change that was made was my diet.
+I had made the switch to 100% plant based just 2months prior.

 I’m not exactly sure if/how my most recent diet changes affected the results.
 However, what I do know is that your diet is definitely an important factor in your overall health.
 I know.
 Not exactly a lightbulb moment, BUT when I was questioned about it over AND over again, I couldn’t help but think what’s my definition of a healthy diet?
 There were three questions I was asked by 8/9 doctors that put things into perspective.
 Do you drink?
 Rarely.
 Do you smoke?
 No. What is your diet like?
-Hmm.
-An open ended question.
-After being asked that question 4x in a matter of weeks, it triggered a change in the way I looked at food.
+Hmm, an open ended question.
+Interestingly enough, that question never led to a discussion.
+However, it did get me thinking A LOT about food.

 Today, myself and both of my pups, Belle & Max, are healthy and happy.
 I welcomed Max into my family as a rescue from Vancouver (December 2017) – he’s a total nut, but fits in just fine.